tomaszgom/spring-boot-demo/README.md

 Project directory structure is divided into two main parts:

 - 'angular-front-end', which is Angular front-end
-- 'spring-boot-demo-api', which is Spring Boot back-end rest api
+- 'spring-boot-demo-api', which is Spring Boot back-end REST api

-It is set up to be built using Maven into one WAR file, produced in /spring-boot-demo/target directory To do that:
+It is set up to be built using Maven into one WAR file, produced in directory: /spring-boot-demo/target directory.

+To do that:

 1. clone the project
 2. go to project api directory: '/spring-boot-demo/spring-boot-demo-api'